Easy Caramel Apples

 Chilled Condiment Caddy

-“Great Condiment holder for warm weather.
-Used this weekend and all stayed chilled”
+u0022Great Condiment holder for warm weather.
+Used this weekend and all stayed chilledu0022rnrnu003csection class=u0022pr-rd-content-block pr-accordion pr-accordion-collapsedu0022u003eu003c/sectionu003e

 (Virginia)